-You can take some or all of your AVCs as a tax-free lump sum providing that when added to your Scheme lump sum (if applicable) the total lump sum does not exceed £268,675 (2024/25 limits)1.
-From 6 April 2024, the Government has introduced a new regime to measure the tax-free lump sum limits when lump sums are paid to members.
-More information can be found on page 32.
+You can take some or all of your AVCs as a tax-free lump sum providing that when added to your Scheme lump sum (if applicable) the total lump sum does not exceed $\pounds 268,675$ (2025/26 limits).
+From 6 April 2024, the Government introduced a new regime to measure the tax-free lump sum limits when lump sums are paid to members.
+More information can be found on pages 37-39.